Holly volunteered with Share's Go Anywhere, Do Anything project, here's what she has to say about her time with us.

 All this and all at the same time!

-You’ve supported us at five events since July.
-How would you summarise your experience so far?
+You’ve supported us at various events.
+How would you summarise your experience?

 Absolutely fantastic!
 My first event was a music festival and we had a great time dancing to bands.
 Since then I've been to a BBQ, bowling, club night and Kew Gardens.
 The best part of these events is getting to know the members and it's always nice to see some of the same faces at each event, so we can get to know each other.
 Meeting new members is great too!
 Some highlights have been getting bowling tips from students, watching Harish dance at the club night – who then inspired us all to dance like no one was watching, chatting to Joyce on our walks home and meeting loads of people at the BBQ.